Struts 2 - Configuration Files

 For more detail on struts-config.xml file, kindly check your struts documentation.

 This configuration file provides a mechanism to change the default behavior of the framework.
-Actually all of the properties contained within the struts.properties configuration file can also be configured in the web.xml using the init-param, as well using the constant tag in the struts.xml configuration file.
-But if you like to keep the things separate and more struts specific then you can create this file under the folder WEB-INF/classes.
+Actually, all the properties contained within the struts.properties configuration file can also be configured in the web.xml using the init-param, as well using the constant tag in the struts.xml configuration file.
+But, if you like to keep the things separate and more struts specific, then you can create this file under the folder WEB-INF/classes.

 The values configured in this file will override the default values configured in default.properties which is contained in the struts2-core-x.y.z.jar distribution.
-There are a couple of properties that you might consider changing using struts.properties file:
+There are a couple of properties that you might consider changing using the struts.properties file −

 ### When set to true, Struts will act much more friendly for developers struts.devMode = true ### Enables reloading of internationalization files struts.i18n.reload = true ### Enables reloading of XML configuration files struts.configuration.xml.reload = true ### Sets the port that the server is run on struts.url.http.port = 8080

 Here any line starting with hash (#) will be assumed as a comment and it will be ignored by Struts 2.